15-day trial

 Here are some routines that will help you relieve your legs:

-Do gentle and controlled stretches
+Perform gentle and controlled stretches

 Perform gradual stretches of the leg muscles, holding each position for 20-30 seconds without causing pain.
-Be sure to include specific stretches for the calves and hamstrings, both before and after physical activity, to prevent injuries and ease muscle tension.
+Be sure to include specific stretches for the calves and hamstrings, both before and after physical activity, to prevent injuries and relieve muscle tension.

 Massage the affected areas